maxbeagles11/python_training/README.md

 ## Getting Started

 🐍 **Step 1** Download and install Python.
 1. Find a version of Python you'd like to install [here](https://www.python.org/downloads/).
-I recommend 3.10.X and above.
+I recommend 3.10.X and above to run any of the scripts. **Note**: to use the Poetry toml, please install 3.13.X.
 2. Pick the Windows 64-bit installer and then run it.
 3. Select the default options in the installer.
 4. Check your environment variables and add Python and Python/scripts to path (if they're not there already).
 Here's a [useful guide](https://www.howtogeek.com/787217/how-to-edit-environment-variables-on-windows-10-or-11/) on how to do this.